kevinwalker26/ubiquitous-meme/proposal.md

 Name each interface or class and briefly describe its function or purpose.

 * PlanningQueueADT . describe the functions and rules for the queue
-* PlanningQueue . the queuue that holds the different objects and both the uncompleted and completed assignments ordered by priority
+* PlanningQueue . the queue that holds the different objects and both the uncompleted and completed assignments ordered by priority
 * Assignment . a class for the custom assigment object
     * Fields:
+        * int dueDay
+        * int dueMonth
-        * int dueDate
+        * int dueYear
         * String name
         * int priority
         * String course
         * boolean completed
 * PlanDisplay . a class for the diplay object that uses the multiple display utilities such as the buttons, text boxes, and check boxes
+Our code will be white box tested using JUnit.
+We will use the coverage tool within Eclipse to reach this white box testing goal.
+Key items to test will be checking an item for completion, what is displayed when there are no assignments and error handling when the inputs for a new assignment is not done correctly.

 ## Edit and Submit this file and any figures referenced by this document.